-If you believe your family member is being mistreated by a nursing home staff member, administrator, or owner, consider legal action on their behalf with a seasoned attorney at Ostroff Injury Law.
+If you believe your family member is being mistreated by a nursing home staff member, administrator, or owner, consider legal action on their behalf with a seasoned attorney at Ostroff Godshall Injury and Accident Lawyers.
 A Quakertown nursing home abuse lawyer like Founding Partner Jon Ostroff will work to ensure your loved one is safe and that the wrongdoers are held accountable.

 Our renowned legal team has won countless cases on behalf of families across Pennsylvania, including a recent case for the family of an elderly woman who suffered a fatal fall due to deficient lighting in her nursing home room.
 We settled the case for a substantial and confidential amount.
 Whether your loved one suffered intentional abuse or neglectful care, we will fight tirelessly to protect your family’s rights.

 How to Tell if a Nursing Home Resident is Being Abused

 One reason nursing home abuse is so hard to prevent is that the warning signs can be difficult to detect.
 Many nursing home residents have mental and physical difficulties that make them unable to speak or keep their thoughts straight.
 This can also make them unable to tell anyone they are being mistreated.
 Even residents who can communicate clearly might not be willing to, if they fear retaliation from their abusers.

 If you have family members in assisted living facilities, it is essential to know the common signs of abuse or neglect and act quickly to protect them.
 Specific signs to watch out for in nursing homes include: